Sheet Metal Processing Terminology 1-10

 - The Sinking hole up & the Sinking Hole Down: the drawing quantity shall be specified in the technical requirements.

-- Programming: refers to the programming software installed on the equipment by manufacturer, in special computer processing the production order with CAD drawing files, normally, should use the least amount of punching time, and must forming the edge after trimming.
+- Programming: refers to the programming software installed on the equipment by manufacturer, in special computer processing the production order with CAD drawing files, normally, should use the least amount of punching time and must form the edge after trimming.

 - Borehole Tooling: it refers to a mold plate for manual drilling positioning, which should be considered by the process engineer in the process of making the product.